nventive/BiometryService/README.md

 ### GetGapabilites

-This method help to check the hardware status on the device.
+This method helps to check the hardware status on the device.
 `_biometryService.GetCapabilities();`

 It will return a struct `BiometryCapabilities` with the detailled device configuration.